The Hottest Neptunes Orbit Metal-Rich Stars: Introduction

-A number of theories have been proposed for the origins of these unique Neptune desert planets, which we organize here into three categories depending on initial size/mass: \begin{enumerate} \item ``Same-size'': It is possible that Neptune desert planets formed and evolved similarly to longer period Neptunes.
+A number of theories have been proposed for the origins of these unique Neptune desert planets, which we organize here into three categories depending on initial size/mass: \begin{enumerate} \item ``Same size'': it is possible that Neptune desert planets formed and evolved similarly to longer-period Neptunes.
 As suggested by e.g., \citet{Armstrong2020} and \citet{Osborn2023}, core-dominated planets in the desert may have evaded runaway gas accretion by opening gaps in the natal gas disks \citep{Crida2006, Duffell2013}, or by forming after the gas disk dissipated \citep{Lee2019}.
-Planets that retained substantial envelopes (e.g., LTT 9779 b) may have escaped substantial atmospheric mass loss due to unusually low XUV irradiations and/or high atmospheric metallicities \citep{FernandezFernandez2024, Radica2024, Vissapragada2024}. \item ``Bottom-up'': Planet-planet collisions may produce planets in the Neptune desert, particularly those with high densities and core masses.
+Planets that retained substantial envelopes (e.g., LTT 9779 b) may have escaped substantial atmospheric mass loss due to unusually low XUV irradiations and/or high atmospheric metallicities \citep{FernandezFernandez2024, Radica2024, Vissapragada2024}. \item ``Bottom up'': planet-planet collisions may produce planets in the Neptune desert, particularly those with high densities and core masses.
 In this scenario, two or more planets collide and merge to produce a single planet with an atypically large core mass \citep{Liu2015, Ginzburg2020, Ogihara2021, Naponiello2023}.
-While these events are rare \citep[see e.g.,][who simulated giant impact outcomes and found that metal-rich giant-impact remnants were expected $<1\%$ of the time]{Cambioni2024}, desert-dwellers are similarly rare relative to the small planet population \citep{Dai2021, Castro-Gonzalez2024}.
+While these events are rare \citep[see e.g.,][who simulated giant-impact outcomes and found that metal-rich giant-impact remnants were expected $<1\%$ of the time]{Cambioni2024}, desert dwellers are similarly rare relative to the small planet population \citep{Dai2021, Castro-Gonzalez2024}.
 However, impact luminosities may be large enough to unbind large gaseous envelopes, so this mechanism seems less favorable for explaining lower-density Neptune desert planets like LTT 9779 b.